AdobeDocs/experience-manager-65.it-IT/help/communities/sideloading.md

 ---
 title: Caricamento laterale componente
 seo-title: Component Sideloading
-description: Il sideloading dei componenti di Communities è utile quando una pagina web è progettata come una semplice app a pagina singola che modifica dinamicamente ciò che viene visualizzato a seconda di ciò che è selezionato dal visitatore del sito
+description: Il sideload del componente Communities è utile quando una pagina web è progettata come una semplice app a pagina singola che modifica dinamicamente ciò che viene visualizzato a seconda di ciò che è selezionato dal visitatore del sito
 seo-description: Communities component sideloading is useful when a web page is designed as a simple, single page app that dynamically alters what is displayed depending on what is selected by the site visitor
 uuid: 8c9a5fde-26a3-4610-bc14-f8b665059015
 contentOwner: msm-service